These Tulum travel tips will help you enjoy your vacation

 - Be a vigilant pedestrian and do what your mother taught you, look both ways before you cross the street.
 They drive like absolute maniacs in Mexico.
 Take caution whenever you’re crossing the street because they don’t stop for pedestrians and they rarely signal.
 I rented a Jeep and embraced the madness by driving the way the locals do.
 If you are a very passive driver, you won’t get very far.
 Drive assertively, but defensively.
 If you wait for someone to let you in, you’ll never move.

-3. Paying in Tulum, cash is King
+3. Paying in Tulum, cash is King so bring pesos

 - Plan ahead and bring pesos with you as there aren’t very many bank machines in town.
 I don’t believe there are any along the beach road, at least I didn’t come across any.
 The one I found in town had quite a long lineup.
 If you do use an ATM to take out cash, be sure to decline the exchange rate offered by the machine.
 You will get a better exchange rate from your bank at home.

 - Contrary to what you see on Instagram, the vibe in Tulum is super chill and very casual.
 Think jungle architecture and restaurants with your toes in the sand.
 You are in the jungle and the ground is either rocks, dirt or sand.
 Leave the heels at home, you’re likely to break an ankle wearing them on the uneven surfaces in Tulum.
 Leave your white runners at home too or they’ll be brown by the time you leave.

 - I absolutely love restaurants on sandy beaches so I was more than happy to spend half my time barefoot.
 Pro tip: bring slip-on sandals so you don’t have to constantly buckle and unbuckle as I did.
 I wish I had brought my favourite UGG sandals with me instead.